Jeanne Clery Disclosure of Campus Security Policy and Campus Safety & Security Statistics Act

 • Where the assailant uses force, fear or threats to accomplish sexual intercourse against the will of the spouse.
 This provision of the law is known as the “spousal rape law.”

-The complete Arizona rape and sexual assault offense definitions can be found in accordance to the Arizona Revised Statues under Title 13 (Criminal Code) Chapter 14 (Sexual Offenses).
+The complete Arizona rape and sexual assault offense definitions can be found in accordance to the Arizona Revised Statutes under Title 13 Criminal Code § 13-1406.

 Other Sexual Offenses